Research-Facet-Based-Perspective-CC/CodeComprehensionWork/README.md

 ## SecondRun.csv
 This file contains the response data of the second run with 9 participants to evaluate the program comprehension tasks

+## TasksSummary.md
+This file contains an overview of all tasks of the first and second run, including explanations of how and why it measures a facet, why it did or did not work, and how we improved that in the second run